MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 - *Assess cross-cutting implementations*: Consider the effects of cross-cutting implementations, such as middleware or token checks.
 Assess whether they're negatively affecting performance.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Optimizing code and hot paths requires developer expertise in identifying code inefficiencies.
-This highly skilled individual might be required to spend time on other tasks.
+These highly skilled individuals might need to spend time on other tasks.

 ### Evaluate the use of concurrency